rvalenzuelar/rvalenzuelar.github.io/_blog/2021-07-01-era5-cds-extract-points.md

 done
 ```

-The cdstoolbox api downloads a file with a random name of fixed character numbers.
-These have some dash in between, so I used them to identify the downloaded file and rename it to a more readable name.
+The `cdstoolbox` api downloads a file with a random name of fixed character numbers.
+These files have some dash in between, so I used the `-` character to identify the downloaded file and rename it to a more readable name.

+If you find any issue in the scripts above or just want to comment, please send me an email.

 I hope these tips will save you time!